 \[\left( {4 \times 500} \right) + \left( {4 \times 50} \right) + \left( {4 \times 5} \right) = 4 \times 555\]

-It is also important to trace students' reasoning either by crossing out numbers on each side of an equation or putting arrows between numbers.
-It is also good to show reasoning using a double open number line.
+It is also important to record students' reasoning either by crossing out numbers on each side of an equation or putting arrows between numbers.
+It is also good to show reasoning using a double open number line or an array.

 Activity 3: What Do You See?

-Show students a picture of objects (for example, fruits) placed in an array.
+Show students a picture of objects (for example, pieces of fruit) placed in an array.

 Example

-Pair up the pairs of students so that they can compare their operations.
+Pair up students so that they can compare their operations.

 Take stock of all the results to identify properties and relationships.